tscanlin/developers.optimizely.com/src/content/integrations/index.md

 **initialize**

 The function initialize runs before anything else happens.
 It allows you to implement logic to initialize the integration.
-In some cases, this isn't necessery.
+In some cases, this isn't necessary.

-Example usage: Google Analytics uses referrer values to map out behaviour through the website.
-The function window.integrator.redirect.getRedirectReferrer() returns a referrer that was set when a redirect has occured.
-This value can be used to set the correct referrer value when a redirect has occured.
+Example usage: Google Analytics uses referrer values to map out behavior through the website.
+The function window.integrator.redirect.getRedirectReferrer() returns a referrer that was set when a redirect has occurred.
+This value can be used to set the correct referrer value when a redirect has occurred.

 **makeRequest(experimentId, variationId)**